Badou Jack: Jack vs. Mikaelian I, II

 Following the defeat, Mikaelian's promoter Don King appealed the decision to WBC, who then, on the 2 June 2025 ordered an immediate rematch between Jack and Mikaelian (27-3, 12 KOs), with purse bids scheduled for 1 July 2025.
 No deal was made and the fight headed to purse bids on 15 July.
 On the day of the purse bids, WBC were notified that a deal had been reached.
 On 11 October. the rematch was announced to take place on 13 December in Los Angeles at the Ace Mission Studios.
 Mikaelian was confident to reclaim the title, stating he believed he won the first fight despite the challenging circumstances he faced, including short notice and time zone changes.
 Mikaelian was set to have a slight advantage heading into the fight, as the Armenian population exceeded 200,000 in Los Angeles.
 The event was titled "Championing Mental Health presents CMH 2: Rematch Season," which aimed to raise awareness for mental health issues.
 The event was scheduled to be broadcast on Pay-Per-View for $29.99 across various platforms, with $1 of the proceeds donated to Championing Mental Health.
+During fight week, Jack was confident ahead of the fight, stating that Mikaelian did not deserve the rematch, despite the fight being a narrow majority decision and Jack being out landed in punches.
+Jack was referring to how he never received any rematches in his previous close decision fight, such as Stevenson, DeGale and Jean Pascal.
+He stated that he would have performed better had he not been inactive for 25 months.
+In a foul-filled bout, which saw both boxers deducted points, Mikaelian emerged victorious after 12 rounds, winning by unanimous decision and reclaiming the WBC title.
+The fight was competitive in the early rounds but turned into an intense inside battle with frequent exchanges and heated moments.
+In the middle rounds, Mikaelian focused on attacking Jack's body, which drained his energy, while Jack found openings for successful counterattacks.
+Tensions heightened, especially in the sixth and seventh rounds, resulting in a point deduction for Mikaelian for hitting behind the head in round seven.
+Jack was then deducted a point in the eighth round for hitting on the break.
+Mikaelian finished the fight strong, taking control in the later rounds.
+Jack had begun to reduce his pace since the seventh round and encountered difficulties in maintaining control.
+The judges scored the fight 116-110, 116-110, and 115-111 in favor of Mikaelian.
+During the post-fight, Jack hinted that this may have been one of his last fights, stating, “I don’t feel great.
+I had a great career, but we’ll see what’s next.”